-If an oscillator failure occurs during power-managed operation, the subsequent events depend on whether or not the oscillator failure interrupt is enabled.
+If an oscillator failure occurs during power-managed operation, the subsequent events depend on whether or not the Oscillator Failure Interrupt Flag is enabled.
 If enabled (OSCFIF = 1), code execution will be clocked by the INTOSC multiplexer.
 An automatic transition back to the failed clock source will not occur.